RandallPittmanOrSt/nested-config/README.md

    models and the config file has string values for those fields, those values are interpreted as paths to other config files and those are recursively read into their respective Pydantic models using `pyd_obj_from_config()`.
-The `loader` kwarg allows the use of any config file loader such as `load_toml` in the below example, or an equivalent function for e.g. YAML or JSON.
+The `loader` kwarg allows the use of any config file loader such as `load_yaml` in the below example, or an equivalent function for e.g. TOML or JSON.

    Example: